Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 This definition leans on a lot of other definitions and intuitions that don't actually surface in propositional logic at all.
 For starters, you'd be excused for thinking propositions are linguistic expressions, but philosophically the English sentence "Snow is white" denotes the same proposition as the German sentence "Schnee ist weiß" even though the two sentences are not the same.
 A more nuanced definition may say something about propositions being "the sort of thing that declarative sentences denote".

 This is all rather abstract and you can write a PhD Thesis on how linguistic expressions do/have embedded and deviate from formal logic.
-That sends us down the wrong rabbit whole.
+That sends us down the wrong rabbit whole for our purposes.
 Really, propositions in propositional logic are the building blocks of a sort of syntactic game that gets interesting and applicable once you imbue it with meaning.

 Syntactically, there are a set of base propositions.
 For example the elements of `{P, Q, R}` are propositions because we've defined them to be.
 Then there are a small set of logical connectives and rules for how they're to be used to juxtapose propositions.
 So the elements of `{¬, ∧, ∨, →, ↔}` are logical connectives.
 I won't spell out the rules for how to determine a well-formed formula.
 For example: `P → Q`, `P → ¬Q`, and `P ∨ ¬P` are all well formed but `P Q ∧`, `P ∧ ∧ Q`, and `¬∧P` are all not well formed.
-Then we perform the neat trick of saying that any well formed formula is a proposition because we define it to be.
+Then we perform the neat trick of saying that any well formed formula is definitionally a proposition.

 So assuming you learned the rules for a well-formed formula and you're armed with a set potentially infinite base propositions, you can simply say that propositional logic propositions are exactly these things.
 In a sense you can stop here.
 There are infinitely many of them, but you can create and verify every possible proposition and that's the end of it.
 You've answered the question: "What are Propositions in Propositional Logic?" as best as it can be answered.